Tulane Green Wave: Men's tennis

 The Tulane Green Wave men's tennis team competes in NCAA Division I tennis and is part of the American Athletic Conference.
 The team won the NCAA tennis team championship in 1959.
 The men's tennis team also won eight singles team non-NCAA recognized national championships and two doubles team non-NCAA recognized national championships.
 It also won an individual indoor singles national championship.

 Women's tennis

 The Tulane Green Wave women's tennis team competes in NCAA Division I tennis and is part of the American Athletic Conference.

 Women's volleyball

 The Tulane Green Wave women's volleyball team competes in NCAA Division I volleyball and is part of the American Athletic Conference.
+They play their home matches at Avron B. Fogelman Arena in Devlin Fieldhouse.